Sapphire is the September birthstone.

 It is difficult to find flawless Sapphires, though.
 This is why gemologists make gorgeous and flawless Sapphires in labs.

-There is a beautiful variation of the September birthstone, known as the Star Sapphire.
+There is a beautiful variation of this birthstone, known as the Star Sapphire.

-It is called as such because of the distinctive marks at the center that intersect and link in a way that forms a six-pointed star.
+The reason is the distinctive marks at the center that intersect and link in a way that forms a six-pointed star.

 It’s very easy to clean your Sapphire jewelry using just a mixture of dishwashing soap and lukewarm water.

 You may gently brush off any dirt particles using a bristle brush.
 Wipe dry and store separately from abrasive items or other harder pieces of jewelry.